 Who is eligible to take this program?

-What will a typical program experience include?
+What is a typical program day like?

 Will I receive college credit?

 Hampshire College recommends the equivalent of 8 academic credits for the completion of this program.
 Students are strongly encouraged to check with their home institutions about accepted transfer credits.
 Upon completion of the program, students may request a Hampshire College transcript.

 We encourage you to apply online as soon as possible to ensure enrollment availability.
 We have a priority deadline of April 3, but you may still apply after this date, as admission is on a rolling basis.

 What does the priority deadline mean?

 The priority deadline is the latest date we can guarantee room in the program.
 After April 3, spots are filled on a first come, first served basis.